Re-Inventing the Church - Part 1

 Behavioral laboratories, schools, UNESCO and liberal churches all helped light that fire during the 20th century.
 Hidden from sight, their subversive efforts seared America's Biblical foundations and prepared the masses to believe a lie.

 Now, at the dawn of the new millennium, "conservative" and "evangelical" churches are following suit.
 Worldwide "Christian" networks provide trained leadership and management consultants to guide God's people along this alluring superhighway to a new world order.
-Forget the old narrow way that leads to life.
-Today's "change agents" hope to popularize Christianity so effectively that whole nations will join their crusade.
+Forget the old narrow way that leads to eternal life.
+Today's "change agents" hope to popularize "Christianity" so effectively that the masses will join their crusade.

 Forget solid Bible teaching and "the offense of the cross."
-To win the masses "for Christ", the church must be re-cloaked in a more permissive and appealing image.
-It must be marketed to the world as "a safe place," purged of the moral standards that stirred conviction of sin and a longing to separate from the world's immorality.
+To win the world "for Christ", the church must be re-cloaked in a more permissive and appealing image.
+It must be marketed as "a safe place," purged of the moral standards that once stirred conviction of sin and a longing to separate from the world's immorality.
 So they re-imagined a feel-good church stripped of offense - one the world could love and claim as its own.